|

 to represent.
 One of the first to reflect the new style was 'Midnight

-'fantasy' place where they would find salvation.
-Terence Malick's evocative
+place where they would find salvation.
+Terence Malick's evocative film

 By now though the road movie was turning sour and this theme would be

-(literally a reworking of Badlands by the writer Tarantino, who
+a reworking of Badlands by the writer Tarantino, who is quite inventive

-This film appreciates with age and there is a great affection for all
+with age and there is a great affection for all the characters involved.

-Killers' (where the again the writer is Tarantino) the ultimate
+(where the again the writer is Tarantino) the ultimate sickness here

-sickness here is that the highway is peopled with serial killers who
+is that the highway is peopled with serial killers who will strike at

-will strike at anyone, care nothing for life at all.
-It eliminates all
+anyone, care nothing for life at all.
+It eliminates all hope for salvation

 In a quite different species of road movie, Spielberg's 'Close Encounters